 The best solution is to contact the team who gave you the certificate file and ask them to review Jetty documentation on loading keys and certificates.
-Stipulate that in order for Nexus products to terminate SSL connections, Java keystore files require the private key used to generate the Certificate Signing Request and a complete certificate chain including all the intermediate and root CA public certificates.
+Stipulate that in order for Sonatype products to terminate SSL connections, Java keystore files require the private key used to generate the Certificate Signing Request and a complete certificate chain including all the intermediate and root CA public certificates.

 The following frequently asked questions provide more troubleshooting information on IQ Server and secure connections.

 How can I determine if IQ Server does not trust an outbound TLS certificate?

 clm-server.log file looking for any mention of the word “PKIX.”
 Usually the related log message will include the host and port information for the TLS connection that was not trusted.

 Example log messages that indicate a remote certificate that is not trusted: